Piers Morgan: Gary Lineker would be paid more if he moved to ITV

 The amount paid to its top stars – those earning at least £150,000 – has increased, from around £19 million in 2017/18 to around £21 million in 2018/19.

+She said: “We agreed to staggered cuts across the three years and from September this year Andrew’s pay is reduced to £329,973 and from September 2020 down to £320,907.

+“I think this shows very clearly that the BBC is committed to reducing the pay bill of its top earners.”

-The salaries of stars who work on shows such as Top Gear, Strictly Come Dancing and Doctor Who have not been published, as the broadcaster has defied calls to publish the salaries of talent paid through its commercial arm BBC Studios.
+The salaries of stars who work on shows such as Top Gear, Strictly Come Dancing and Doctor Who have not been published, as the broadcaster has defied calls to publish the salaries of talent paid through its commercial arm, BBC Studios.

+But a BBC spokesman said: “The Government have agreed that BBC Studios is a commercial operation not underpinned by the licence fee so, just like the independent production companies it competes for business with, it isn’t required to disclose salaries.”

-The Prime Minster’s official spokesman said the BBC “needs to explain why they increased the on-air pay and total staffing costs while saying they can’t fund free TV licences for over-75s.”
+Prime Minster Theresa May’s official spokesman said the BBC “needs to explain why they increased the on-air pay and total staffing costs while saying they can’t fund free TV licences for over-75s”.

 Many have urged the Government to commit to continuing the funding for the benefit, saying it is breaking a manifesto pledge by putting the responsibility on the BBC.

-BBC chairman Sir David Clementi dismissed the suggestion that the BBC could fund free TV licences for over-75s by cutting the pay of stars.
+BBC chairman Sir David Clementi dismissed the suggestion that the corporation could fund free TV licences for over-75s by cutting the pay of stars.

 “The sums don’t add up,” he said.
-“It is clear in this report that even if we employed no stars paid more than £150,000… that would save around £20 million, a fraction of the £745 million a year and rising we would need if we extended the concession to all.”
+“It is clear in this report that, even if we employed no stars paid more than £150,000 … that would save around £20 million, a fraction of the £745 million a year and rising we would need if we extended the concession to all.”

-BBC Breakfast host and sport presenter Dan Walker’s salary is up by around £60,000, while Today presenters Justin Webb and Nick Robinson have had rises of £85,000 and £40,000 respectively.
+BBC Breakfast host and sport presenter Dan Walker’s salary is up by around £60,000, while Radio 4 Today programme presenters Justin Webb and Nick Robinson have had rises of £85,000 and £40,000 respectively.

 And they are topped by TV and radio presenter Jason Mohammad who has pocketed a £95,000 increase to around £355,000.